FZZT branes and non-singlets of Matrix Quantum Mechanics: Discussion

 \paragraph*{State dependence:}

-As a final comment, it would be interesting to consider the issue of state dependence in the context of two dimensional string theory through the dual matrix model formulation.
-This is because on the one hand one still finds the presence of non trivial states such as the two dimensional black hole and on the other hand one can hope for a much better handling of the duality at a perturbative and non-perturbative level.
-What the matrix model indicates is that the full Hilbert space decomposes into different sectors from which the singlet one is only able to capture the physics of the linear dilaton background and local excitations thereof.
+As a final comment, it would be interesting to consider the issue of state dependence~\cite{Papadodimas:2015jra} in the context of the bulk reconstruction of two dimensional string theory through the dual matrix model formulation.
+This is because on the one hand there still exist non trivial bulk geometries such as the two dimensional black hole and on the other hand one can hope for a much better handling of the duality with a matrix model at a perturbative and non-perturbative level.
+What the $c=1$ matrix model indicates is that the full Hilbert space decomposes into different sectors from which the singlet one is only able to capture the physics of the linear dilaton background and local excitations thereof.
 If one wants to describe other backgrounds one inevitably needs to enlarge the Hilbert space with the non-singlet sectors.
-There does not seem to be any fundamental reason to expect any need to discuss state dependence at this microscopic level.
-Nevertheless state dependence could arise for practical purposes from the non trivial mapping to target space quantities (or bulk reconstruction), once for example one wishes to describe local operators in the two dimensional black hole background in the interior and exterior regions.
-The existence of the collective field theory description as a ``hydrodynamic" description of the tachyonic scattering indicates that a form of state dependence could arise once one uses more coarse grained variables, since currently it does not seem possible to uniquely define and describe bulk tachyons in any background with this formalism.
-In addition the tachyonic field operators are related via a complicated non-local transform to the string theory loop operators, a relation which is known in detail only for the linear dilaton background.
+There does not seem to be any fundamental need to employ any form of state dependence at the microscopic level of the matrix model.
+Nevertheless state dependence is expected to arise, for practical purposes from the non trivial mapping to target space quantities (or bulk reconstruction), once for example one wishes to describe local operators on the two dimensional black hole background in the interior and exterior regions.
+In fact the situation seems to be harder to analyse compared to higher dimensions, since it is very difficult to establish approximate bulk locality near the strongly coupled region of the Liouville direction.
+In addition the existence of the collective field theory description as a ``hydrodynamic" description of the tachyonic scattering indicates that a form of state dependence does arise once one uses more coarse grained variables, and currently it does not seem possible to uniquely define and describe bulk tachyons around an arbitrary background with this formalism.
+Related to this, the tachyonic field operators are related via a complicated non-local transform to the string theory loop operators, a relation which is known in detail only for the linear dilaton background and the singlet sector of the matrix model.
 One expects this construction to be modified for an arbitrary background and many further subtleties to arise.
-We thus believe that in order to clarify such issues one should address the mapping between matrix model non-singlets and target space physics in more detail.
+In order to clarify these issues it is very important to address the mapping between matrix model non-singlets and target space physics in more detail.

 \acknowledgments